 HOOBS is a reputable product that works smoothly, with a very active Reddit community with over 6000 users.

-Many people have been waiting to get HomeKit on Eufy to access iOS and Apple TV features, and now they can do that with HOOBS the all in One Box!
+Many people have been waiting to get HomeKit on Eufy to access iOS and Apple TV features, and now they can do that with HOOBS, all in One Box!

 Once you have the HOOBS, the only steps are required to set up your video camera with it:

-Step 1- Create Guest Account on Eufy App and HOOBS
+Step 1- Create a Guest Account on Eufy App and HOOBS

-Create a guest account on the Eufy app and log in to the app using that account.
-Ensure that the HOOBS has a network connection and log in to the portal.
-Note: You must log out of the eufy app and log in with the guest account you are creating to accept sharing.
+Create a guest account on the Eufy app and log in to the App using that account.
+Ensure the HOOBS has a network connection and log in to the portal.
+Note: You must log out of the eufy App and log in with the guest account you are creating to accept sharing.